 The ultimate vision for this platform is to evolve into an authoritative knowledge base for the quantitative finance community.
 If you are interested in contributing research-grade articles or collaborative technical insights to help expand this repository, I invite you to reach out via the Contact Form below.
 Thanks! and Spread the Word.

-Welcome to Dr. Pinaki Bhattacharyya's Quant Finance focussed blog.
 He holds a PhD in the field of Soft Condensed Matter Theory, Polymer Physics, Nonequilibrium Statistical Mechanics, Complex Fluids and Theoretical Microrheology.
 Currently he is working in Quantitative Finance, Econophysics, Complex Systems and Model Risk Management domain.